clab/lstm-parser/README.md

 Link to the word vectors that we used in the ACL 2015 paper for English:  [sskip.100.vectors](https://drive.google.com/file/d/0B8nESzOdPhLsdWF2S1Ayb1RkTXc/view?usp=sharing).

+Note-1: you can also run it without word embeddings by removing the -w option for both training and parsing.
-Note: the training process should be stopped wheen the development result does not substantially improve anymore.
+Note-2: the training process should be stopped wheen the development result does not substantially improve anymore.
 Normally, after 5500 iterations.

 #### Parse data with your parsing model